trhura/DatShin/README.md

 ## DatShin

-### The second fastest way to find out movies, show times and cinemas in Myanmar.
-Basically, a clone of Yote Shin, in react native + typescript.
+The second fastest way to find out movies, show times and cinemas in Myanmar.
+Basically, a clone of Yote Shin, in react native & typescript.

-*Brought to you by [ArpalarTech](https://geekyants.com/)*
+*Brought to you by [ArpalarTech](https://www.arpalartech.com/)*

 ## Installation

-### To Be Done
+Coming Soon.
+For now, just run it with expo.